 To protect yourself, there are a few practices that can reduce the likelihood that you will be the recipient of a smishing attempt in the first place.
 Firstly, you can try to limit the individuals or organizations to whom you provide your mobile number to only those who you truly need to receive messages from.
 This can prevent a smishing attempt stemming from an event like a data breach containing personal information, such as phone numbers.

-Another practice you can employ is making it a habit to add the number of companies you do receive texts from into your contacts, allowing you to easily identify legitimate text messages from a company you use.
+Another practice you can employ is making it a habit to add the numbers of companies you do receive texts from into your contacts, allowing you to easily identify legitimate text messages from a company you use.
 Of course, it’s conceivable that you could receive a legitimate text message from a separate number at a given company, but this makes it much easier to identify the number as being different from that with which you have corresponded previously.

 Thirdly, if you receive an SMS message posing as a business or employee asking for sensitive information, treat it with suspicion.
-Never give out information like your username, password, or sensitive personal details over text most companies that use SMS systems for their customers will not ask you for these details this way.
+Never give out information like your username, password, or sensitive personal details over text — most companies that do use SMS systems for their customers will not ask you for these details this way.
 If in doubt, give the company a call on an official phone number to confirm if the communication is legitimate or not.

 Bottom Line